xpresserjs/env/readme.md

 # Xpresser/Env
-##### This package can be used in any project, must not be xpresser framework related.
+##### This package can be used in any NodeJs related project.

-1. Loads your env file.
+- Loads your env file.
-2. Interpolates environment variables.
+- Interpolates environment variables.
-3. Cast strings to boolean.
+- Cast strings to boolean.
-4. Checks for required env variables.
+- Checks for required env variables.
+- Validate env variables.

 ## Installation